luigibustos/project_1/README.md

 - A function to accept user input and check against the current sequence

 ## Getting Started

+### Link to Simon Game
 [Project 1 - Simon Game](https://luigibustos.github.io/project_1/)

 ### How to Play
-1. Click the 'Start' button in the Simon game console
-2. The countdown clock will count down at the start of each round
+1. Click the 'Start' button in the Simon game console.
+The three second countdown clock will indicate the start of each round.
-3. Simon will flash the first sequence.
-Repeat the sequence when the game console signals 'Your Turn'
-4. Successfully repeating the sequence will automatically start the next round.
-Simon will continue to repeat the current sequence and add to the sequence each round.
+2. At the start of round one, Simon will flash the first color, then indicate that it is 'Your Turn.'
+Repeat the sequence by clicking the same color.
+Successfully repeating the sequence will end the round and automatically start the next.
+3. For each round, Simon will replay the previous color sequence, then add a new color to the end.
-5. Continue playing as long as you can repeat each sequence.
+4. Continue playing as long as you can repeat each sequence correctly.
-6. If you fail to repeat the sequence exactly, Simon will indicate 'Game Over!' through an alert.
+5. If you fail to repeat the sequence exactly, Simon will indicate 'Game Over!' through an alert.

 ## Technologies Used
 - <img src="./assets/html5.svg" alt="HTML 5" width="20px"/> HTML